Degrees and Certifications:

 - stapler with staples

-WHERE DO I GO FOR MY SCIENCE CLASS?
+WHERE DO I GO FOR MY SCIENCE CLASS IN GOOGLE CLASSROOM?

-For security reasons, please visit your google classroom for the link.
-In google classroom, go to the Stream page.
+For security reasons, please visit your Google classroom for the link.
+Ask the teacher for the class code to be added to the classroom.

 This site serves the ed tech needs of students in Digital Classrooms as well as in the physical classroom using digital tools.
 Please click on the links to access the websites.